 Equipment hire: Strollers and wheelchairs will continue to be available but at reduced volumes ensuring appropriate sanitising can occur between hires

 These adjustments will be continually modified in line with current restrictions.

 Do I have to be fully vaccinated to visit Taronga Zoo Sydney?

 All guests regardless of vaccination status will be able to visit Taronga.

 Are guests at risk of catching COVID-19 from Zoo animals?

-On current evidence, there is no risk of guests from catching COVID-19 from zoo animals.
-Biosecurity measures are in place and Taronga adheres to National Biosecurity Guidelines and makes every attempt to prevent disease incursions and to protect the health of its animals, staff, volunteers, students and guests.
+On current evidence there is no risk to guests of catching COVID-19 from zoo animals.
+Biosecurity measures are in place and Taronga adheres to National Biosecurity Guidelines to make every attempt to prevent disease incursions and to protect the health of its animals, staff, volunteers, students and guests.